 How’s your Solar in Winter?
-(Author: The Economist) Winter sneaked up on our solar electricity system during July 2015.
-We hardly took notice of the change in the length of a day before installing solar and now it matters.
-We lose up to 6 hours in daylight from the longest day in summer to… Continue reading Solar Power in South Africa Part 3: Solar & Seasonality, Living with Solar in Gauteng, South Africa
+(Author: The Economist) Solar articles written during the course of installation (2014) and 2015.
+Thus cost estimates for purchasing solar may be less (and you'll get better tech).
+Municipal charges have increased exponentially too!
+Winter sneaked up on our solar electricity system during July 2015.
+We hardly took notice of… Continue reading Solar Power in South Africa Part 3: Solar & Seasonality, Living with Solar in Gauteng, South Africa

 My vegetable garden is entering its 8th year and it has been a long journey of trial and error, many a dead or diseased plant and lots of research into various facets of food production along the way.
 As I have mentioned many times, organic gardening principles are not properly integrated and do not provide… Continue reading Sustainable, Productive and Economical Vegetable Gardening (Part 3): Integrated Organic Gardening